 Here are some of the blockchain security features which could help in securing mobile apps.

-Protecting Brand Infrastructure
+Protecting Brand Infrastructure through Blockchain

 Working on a decentralized public database platform makes modification or hacking difficult.
 And, it is said that, by assigning private key encryptions to the users who work on the cryptography makes misusing information even more difficult or almost impossible.

-Cutting the need of passwords
+Cutting the need of passwords with Blockchain

 Blockchain-specific SSL certificates on a decentralized network facilitates in creating an consensus between parties for authentication.
-With this type of authentication of users and devices in place, it is needless to have passwords.
+With this type of authentication of users and devices in place, it becomes needless to have passwords.
 The decentralized and distributed network of this type verifies and authenticates every transaction made, making data breach extremely difficult.

 Data transparency and protection

-Experts says that it is impossible to breach information on Blockchain due to its nature of giving a direct source of transaction publically.
-Every data that entered in Blockchain becomes sort of a general knowledge.
+Experts says that it is impossible to breach information on Blockchain due to its nature of giving a direct source of transaction publicly.
+Every data that is entered in Blockchain becomes sort of a general knowledge.
 And by providing direct access to the reports for all the involved parties, Blockchain also brings in data transparency.

 As Blockchain being the power behind secure bitcoin transactions, its natural that other development areas would tap into that power to improve their efficiency.
 Now that developers are figuring out a way to leverage blockchain technology mobile apps, it is hard to tell what would be the upshot of this collaboration of technologies.